ZIZUN/symlink/README.md

 # symlink
-Code for "JBNU-CCLab at SemEval-2022 Task 12: Fusing maximum Entity information for Linking mathematical symbols to their descriptions", SemEval 2022 (top-ranked)
+Code for "JBNU-CCLab at SemEval-2022 Task 12: Fusing Maximum Entity Information for Linking Mathematical Symbols to Their Descriptions", SemEval 2022 (top-ranked)
 ## Setting
 ```console